Carleslc/Readteractive/README.md

 In order to improve your writting even more you can use a Markdown highlight editor.
 There are many Markdown editors, some are online like [this](https://stackedit.io/) or [this](https://jbt.github.io/markdown-editor/), and other are desktop applications like [Typeora](https://typora.io/).
 Code editors like [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/) have markdown plugins too ([Atom package](https://github.com/atom/markdown-preview), [Sublime Text 3 package](https://github.com/SublimeText-Markdown/MarkdownEditing)).

-When you build your book, Readteractive will make a PDF version using [Pandoc](https://pandoc.org/installing.html) that converts this Markdown to [LaTeX](https://en.wikipedia.org/wiki/LaTeX).
-Each chapter will generate a header in the table of contents of this PDF, and each option will have a clickable link that jumps to the next chapter page.
+When you build your book, Readteractive will make HTML, PDF and EPUB versions using [Pandoc](https://pandoc.org/installing.html).

-Pandoc also allows you to do a few more things besides.
+Pandoc allows you to do a few more things besides.
 You can read more about that in the [Pandoc Manual](http://pandoc.org/MANUAL.html).

-##### CSS
+#### CSS

-_This is only available for EPUB and MOBI formats (e-book)._
+_This option is not available for PDF because LaTeX is used_

+##### HTML

+Edit the file `pandoc-html.css` at the top folder.

+##### EPUB and MOBI (e-book)

-You can optionally specify a `stylesheet.css` file for your e-book in the `_meta.yml` file to have custom styles such font family or size.
+You can optionally specify a `stylesheet.css` for your e-book in the `_meta.yml` file to have custom styles such font family or size.

 If no stylesheet is provided then [this one](https://github.com/jgm/pandoc/blob/master/data/epub.css) is used by default.

-##### PDF Margin
+#### PDF Margin

 You can edit margin size in centimeters (`cm`) or inches (`in`) for PDF files in the variable `PDF_MARGIN` at the top of the `makefile`.

-##### Page break and new lines
+#### Page break and new lines

 You can define an explicit page break using `\newpage` and explicit new line using `\newline` inside your chapter `.md` file.

-##### MathML
+#### MathML

-Math equations are rendered using MathML, supported for PDF but only for some EPUB3 readers and currently gives unrecognised tags on _KindleGen_ converting to MOBI.
+Math equations are rendered using MathML, supported for HTML and PDF but only for some EPUB3 readers and currently gives unrecognised tags on _KindleGen_ converting to MOBI.

 ## TODO